maninak/ts-xor/README.md

 ### A real-life example

-Say that we have the following specification:
+Say that we have the following specification for the response of a weather forecast service:

-1. A weather forecast contains either a forecast member `rain` or a forecast member `snow`, but _never_ both.
+1. A weather forecast object _always_ contains the `id` _and_ `station` members
-2. The `rain` and `snow` members contain weather accuracy data
+2. A weather forecast object _always_ contains either a member `rain` _or_ a member `snow`, but _never_ both at the same time.
-3. The weather accuracy can contain either a member `1h` or a member `3h` with a number value, but _never_ both keys at the same time.
+3. The rain or snow members are objects containing additional forecast accuracy data
-4. A weather forecast always contains the `station` and `id` members
+4. The rain or snow member _always_ contain either a member `1h` or a member `3h` with a number value, but _never_ both keys at the same time.

 ```typescript
 import { XOR } from 'ts-xor'